fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 ```
  ./configure --prefix=/usr/local/gambit \
              --enable-single-host --enable-c-opt --enable-gcc-opts \
+             --enable-multiple-versions \
+             --enable-shared \
-             --enable-multiple-versions --enable-shared --enable-openssl
+             --enable-openssl \
+             --enable-default-runtime-options=f8,-8,t8
 ```

 With this configuration, you need to add `$GAMBIT_PREFIX/current/bin` to your `PATH` and `$GAMBIT_PREFIX/current/lib` to your `LD_LIBRARY_PATH`.

+If you are on Linux, I also recommend using `--enable-poll`, which will use the more scalable poll-based i/o scheduler (instead of the default select-based one).

-If you intend to build applications for servers, then you should use the following configuration:
+If you intend to build static applications for servers, then you should use the following
+configuration:
 ```
 ./configure --prefix=/usr/local/gambit \
              --enable-single-host --enable-c-opt --enable-gcc-opts \
+             --enable-multiple-versions \
+             --enable-openssl \
+             --enable-default-runtime-options=f8,-8,t8 \
-             --enable-multiple-versions --enable-openssl --enable-poll
+             --enable-poll

 ```
 This removes `--enable-shared`, which will build gambit without shared libraries and thus result in static linkage of Gambit in executables.
-It also adds `--enable-poll` to use poll for efficient scaling to arbitrary numbers of file descriptors ([WIP in Gambit](https://github.com/gambit/gambit/pull/273)).

 I have the following in my `.bashrc`:
 ```